Mattie’s Message Today

 - The Ground Breaking Ceremony for the future Mattie J.T.
 Stepanek Park & Peace Garden is attended by hundreds of politicians, fire fighters, Harley Davidson bikers, school children, fans, and neighbors.

-- In honor of Mattie’s friendship with former First Lady Rosalynn Carter and of his support of her Intergenerational Caregiving program, the Rosalynn Carter Institute begins awarding four annual Mattie J.T.
-Stepanek Scholarships to individuals who are furthering their education or work in a related field.
+- In honor of Mattie’s friendship with former First Lady Rosalynn Carter and of his support of her Intergenerational Caregiving program, the Rosalynn Carter Institute and Johnson & Johnson initiate four annual Mattie J.T.
+Stepanek Scholarships to individuals who are furthering their education or work in a caregiving field.

 - Mattie’s final collection of poetry s released in an eight chapter book titled, Reflections of a Peacemaker: A Portrait Through Heartsongs, which becomes a NY Times Bestseller.